We Are known For Our Oil To Gas Conversions!

 The reason that many residents in NY choose a high-efficiency natural gas system over a basic one is that they do not have to pay for a liner and there are possible tax incentives involved.
 If you get a high-efficiency natural gas system in your home, then having to pay for a liner is not necessary.
 Furthermore, there are possible tax incentives involved in converting to a high-efficiency natural gas system over a basic one.
 All of this combined adds up financially and is the reason that many residents choose high-efficiency systems.
 However, be sure to speak to one of our expert technicians before making a decision like this one!
 Just give us a call at 631-430-5057 and we will be able to help guide you through the process of a gas conversion!

-Holtsville is a hamlet and census-designated place (CDP) in Suffolk County, New York, United States.
+Holtsville is a hamlet and census-designated place (CDP) in Suffolk County, on Long Island, in New York, United States.
 The population was 19,714 at the 2010 census.

 The hamlet known today as Holtsville included only a few farmhouses in the late 18th century.
 In 1843, the Long Island Rail Road opened its Waverly station.
 Maps from that period label the area as Waverly, and a stagecoach line ran north-south along present day Waverly Avenue.
 As another post office named Waverly already existed in New York, the name of the hamlet was changed to Holtsville in 1860, in honor of U.S. Postmaster General Joseph Holt.
 As of 1874, Holtsville consisted of 15 houses, a school, and a general store.
 The train station retained the name “Waverly” for some time, but was eventually also changed to Holtsville, probably in the 1890s, after farmers complained about their shipments going upstate by mistake.
 In 1916, the Suffolk County Tuberculosis Sanatorium opened on land that was considered Holtsville at the time, but is now part of the hamlet of Selden.
 The site later became the location of the main campus of Suffolk County Community College.